flatline01/xWSL/README.md

 # [xRDP for Kali Linux on WSL1/2 (Version 1.0 / 20210219)](https://github.com/DesktopECHO/xWSL)

-One-line command to install a GUI on Kali Linix from the Windows Store.
+One-line command to install an xRDP GUI for Kali Linux (from the Windows Store)

-**INSTRUCTIONS:  From an elevated prompt, change to your desired install directory and type/paste the following command:**
+**INSTRUCTIONS:  Install and Launch Kali from the Windows Store and set credentials for the first user.
+In a NEW elevated command prompt (admin rights are needed to open firewall ports for RDP and SSH) type/paste the following command:**

     PowerShell -executionpolicy bypass -command "wget https://github.com/DesktopECHO/xWSL/raw/KaliWSL/xWSL-Kali.cmd -UseBasicParsing -OutFile xWSL-Kali.cmd ; .\xWSL-Kali.cmd"